EconScribe's mission is to help people communicate knowledge efficiently.

 In the meantime, happy writing!

 Varanya founded EconScribe in 2010.
 She designed the RAP method, and has taught it at various schools, including Berkeley, Columbia, Duke, Harvard, Johns Hopkins, MIT, Oxford, and Princeton.
 She has also taught professional writing courses at the World Bank and the IMF.
-She has a B.A. in economics from Princeton and an M.A. in economics from UC Berkeley.
+Varanya has a B.A. in economics from Princeton and an M.A. in economics from UC Berkeley.